Who We Are

 Eric is a cofounder, executive and active board member for the Erickson Merkel Foundation.
-As volunteer executive director for the foundation, he focuses on promoting the foundation’s mission and advancing the foundation’s strategy and organization development efforts.
-Eric’s career in marketing includes more than eight years of branding, marketing, and design consulting for small businesses and more than eleven years of public relations work for the military.
-He remains an active member of the Army National Guard, and he currently serves under Joint Force Headquarters in North Dakota.
+As volunteer executive director for the foundation, he focuses on promoting the organization’s mission and advancing strategy and organizational development efforts.
+After earning a Master of Business Administration degree from St. Cloud State University, Eric went on to study marketing and digital and social strategy as an executive education participant at Harvard Business School.
+His career includes more than a decade of branding, marketing, and design consulting for small businesses and more than fifteen years of public relations work for the U.S. military.
+Eric is an investor and managing principal for Bavarian Ridge Investments LLC.

 Tyson agreed to come onto the board soon after the incorporators had begun initially discussing the idea.
 Tyson is the Vice President of Industrial Enterprises Inc., where he has worked for more than a decade after receiving his degree in Architectural Technology from MN State Technical College.
 Tyson is extremely excited to be on board and is looking ahead to community outreach, fundraising, and awarding scholarships.
 “I like the idea of assisting students who work hard to pay their own way through college and are also able to do well in school,” Tyson said.
 “Not having done anything like serve on a board such as this in the past, I hope to help find the most deserving candidates.”